 One must earn at least a bachelor's degree to be an athletic trainer but the majority of people in this career have a master's degree.
 Forty-seven states require a license in order to practice.
-Athletic trainers earned a median annual salary of $41,340 in 2009.
+Athletic trainers earned a median annual salary of $48,440 in 2019.

 Dental hygienists provide preventative dental care and teach patients how to maintain good oral health.
 They usually work under dentists' supervision.
 To work as a dental hygienist one must graduate from an accredited dental hygiene school, earning, most commonly, an associate degree.
-Dental hygienists, in 2009, earned a median annual salary of $67,340.
+Dental hygienists, in 2019, earned a median annual salary of 76,220.

 EMT and Paramedic

 EMTs and paramedics administer on-site emergency care to ill or injured people.
 There are three levels of training for those who want to work in this field: EMT-Basic, EMT-Intermediate, and Paramedic.
 To work as an EMT or paramedic one must be licensed.
-Paramedics earned a median annual salary of $30,000 in 2009.
+Paramedics earned a median annual salary of $35,400 in 2019.

 Lab technicians perform laboratory tests and procedures.
 They work under the supervision of a laboratory technologist or a laboratory manager.
 To work as a laboratory technician one must first earn an associate degree.
 Laboratory technicians are required by some states to be licensed.

 Lab technologists perform complex tests that help other medical professionals, such as physicians, detect, diagnose and treat disease.
 Aspiring laboratory technologists should earn a bachelor's degree with a major in medical technology or one of the life sciences.

 Licensed Practical Nurse

 After completion of a formal training program, an aspiring licensed practical nurse must pass the National Council Licensure Examination or NCLEX-PN.
-Median annual earnings of licensed practical nurses were $39,820 in 2009.
+Median annual earnings of licensed practical nurses were $47,480 in 2019.

 Nuclear Medicine Technologist

 Nuclear medicine technologists prepare and administer radiopharmaceuticals, radioactive drugs, to patients in order to treat or diagnose diseases.
 To become a nuclear medicine technologist one must complete a nuclear medicine technology program that can range from one to four yours.

 Pharmacy technicians assist pharmacists with the preparation of prescription medications for customers.
 Their duties vary depending on the state in which they work.

 Radiologic Technologist and Technician

 Radiologic Technicians perform x-rays while radiologic technologists perform CT scans, MRIs, and mammography.
 Aspiring radiologic technologists or technicians must receive formal training in radiography.
 This training leads most often to an associate degree.
-Median annual earnings of radiologic technologists and technicians were $53,240 in 2009.
+Median annual earnings of radiologic technologists and technicians were $62,280 in 2019.

 Ultrasound technicians operate special equipment that uses sound waves to help diagnose patients' ailments.
 Those who want to work as ultrasound technicians must attend a formal training program, earning either an associate or bachelor's degree.
-Ultrasound technicians earned a median annual salary of $30,790 in 2009.
+Ultrasound technicians earned a median annual salary of $68,750 in 2019.

 Veterinary Technician and Technologist